Jeremy Heywood looks back at yesterday's ceremony for the 12th annual Civil Service Awards.

 Sir Jeremy Heywood, Cabinet Secretary and Head of the Civil Service

-Jeremy Heywood and John Manzoni outline the aims of the new Civil Service Workforce Plan.
+Jeremy Heywood reviews the results of the 2017 Civil Service People Survey.

 Jeremy Heywood looks at how feedback from civil servants helped shape commitments in the recently launched Civil Service Diversity and Inclusion Strategy.

 Head of the Civil Service Sir Jeremy Heywood on making the mental health and wellbeing of all civil servants a key priority.

 Jeremy Heywood introduces the new Civil Service Diversity and Inclusion Strategy, and suggests ways in which we can all help make the organisation more inclusive.

 Jeremy Heywood launches the 2017 Civil Service People Survey.